scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART ONE- GETTING IT ALL TOGETHER
+- 6/23/23: state_play's window now works as a separate surface that can be drawn to the window on its own, allowing for borders to now work.
+- 6/23/23: Formations can now randomly generate as well as manually generate, chances and specific details for formation modes now work
+- 6/22/23: Made it so manual formations will now loop
+- 6/22/23: Made formations actually spawn the correct characters
 - 6/22/23: (originally 6/20/23) images can now be resized, the ui bar is its own class in its own file
 - 6/18/23: formations now respawn when the level is completed
 - 6/06/23: changed animations to return surface ; fixed player invincibility bug